lhwitten/thingLooker/docs/computer-vision.md

 See [this]() page to learn more.

-## Creat a script that could run a forward pass through a NeRF outside of the nerfstudio scaffolding
+## Create a Script that Could Run a Forward Pass through a NeRF Outside of the Nerfstudio Scaffolding

 ### Overview